giuliab00/RTI_Assignment_1/README.md

 This process ends when all the blocke are paired, so when there are no more pickable silver token.

 ## Pseudocode
-Here is possible to see the function I have implemented to reach the goal, followed by the main procedure executed by the Robot
+Here is possible to see the function I have implemented to reach the goal
 ```
 def find_silver():
 	for each markers the robot sees